 When we consider the many benefits of remote working, it comes as no surprise that many people are choosing this option.
 However, there are just about as many disadvantages to it as well.

 Pros of working remotely

-With a lot of flexibility in terms of scheduling, you can slot your work time around your free time, and hence, can find more time to spend with your family and friends.
-Additionally, with this flexibility, you can also adjust your schedule depending on your day-to-day changing needs.
-Remote workers also find time to spend on their hobbies and improving their skills.
+With a lot of flexibility in terms of scheduling, you can slot your work time around your free time.
+This may mean you can spend more time with your family and friends.
+This flexibility also means you can adjust your schedule depending on your day-to-day changing needs.
+Remote workers can find more time to spend on their hobbies and improving their skills.